Algae Bloom Called ‘Red Tide’ Killing Thousands Of Marine Animals In Florida

 Over 100 miles of shoreline have been affected, and beaches are littered with dead wildlife.
 Visitors can hardly walk on the sand without tiptoeing over dead fish and other marine animals.
 While not all algae blooms are bad, this one is seriously impacting the ecosystem of Florida’s coast — and officials don’t know when it’s going to end.

 Animal life isn’t the only thing harmed by the algae bloom, however.
-According to NOAA, the National Oceanic and Atmospheric Administration, humans can suffer effects of the red tide as well.
+According to the National Oceanic and Atmospheric Administration (NOAA), humans can suffer effects of the red tide as well.
 The algae can release toxins into the air that can then cause irritation of the eyes, respiratory issues, and even asthma.

 Because of the decomposing animals and health risks, the governor of Florida, Rick Scott, called an emergency order.
 According to FLGov, he also issued a statement.